A How-To Guide to Mosaic

 Learn How to Create Your Own Mosaic Art

 Mosaics are colorful.
 Surprising.
 Emotional.
 Evocative.

 In addition to visual appeal, the mosaic piece must also be appealing to your touch.
-Each and every bit of tesserae is smoothed or ground in some way; no sharp edges!
-I use a hand-held carborundum stone or sometimes tumble the stained glass in a rock tumbler.
-The frame pictured is made up of several different levels of tesserae, but when you run your hand over it, it is completely smooth.
+Each and every bit of tesserae is smoothed or ground in some way: no sharp edges!
+I use a handheld carborundum stone, or sometimes I tumble the stained glass in a rock tumbler.
+The picture frame shown below is made up of several different levels of tesserae, but when you run your hand over it, it is completely smooth.

 If the mosaic is a horizontal surface, such as a table or stepping stone, I want you to be able to set your glass down without it wobbling and I want you to walk over the mosaic without tripping or cutting your bare feet.
 So my picture frames and wall hangings might have lots of different levels of tesserae, but my table tops and stepping stones will be flat.